dfnjy/cs525-f15-xwang203/assign4/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Assignment-3:

-	The assignment is to implement a simple record manager that allows navigation through records, and inserting and deleting records.
+	The assignment is to implement a B+ tree index.
 All rights reserved.

 * Created by:
 	Yinan Zhang